-Lincoln Has One More Death From Covid-19 - 104-1 The Blaze
+Lincoln has One More Death from COVID-19 - 104-1 The Blaze

 - Pfizer: Pfizer booster doses are recommended at five months after a second dose for those age 12 and older.

-- Moderna: Moderna booster doses are recommended at six months after a second dose for those age 18 and older.
+- Moderna: Moderna booster doses are recommended at five months after a second dose for those age 18 and older.

 - Johnson and Johnson: Booster doses of the J&J vaccine are recommended two or more months after the initial dose for those age 18 and older.